michaelahlers/scala-guide/readme.md

 ### Tutorials

-#### Monads in Scala
+#### Monads

-[Monads in Scala][tutorial-monads-in-scala] is another tutorial that explains this most necessary concept.
+[Monads in Scala][tutorial-monads] is another tutorial that explains this most necessary concept.
 There are many similar tutorials, but my readers might fully appreciate this one following the theme and style of this guide.

-[tutorial-monads-in-scala]: documents/tutorial/monads-in-scala/readme.md
+[tutorial-monads]]: documents/tutorial/monads/readme.md

 ### [Frequently Asked Questions][frequently-asked-questions]